Hamiltonian Floer theory on surfaces: Elements of Floer theory and linking

-Remark that the $\Lambda_{\omega}$ action needn't preserve the filtration. \\ \\ It is a standard fact in Floer theory that if $f \in C^\infty(M)$ is a sufficiently $C^2$-small Morse function and $J \in \mathcal{J}(M,\omega)$ is such that $(f,g_J)$ is Morse-Smale, then Floer chain complex of $(f,J)$ may be identified (after a grading shift) with the \textbf{quantum chain complex} of $(f,g_J)$, which is by definition the Morse complex of $(f,g_J)$ with coefficients in the Novikov ring, ie.
+It is a standard fact in Floer theory that if $f \in C^\infty(M)$ is a sufficiently $C^2$-small Morse function and $J \in \mathcal{J}(M,\omega)$ is such that $(f,g_J)$ is Morse-Smale, then the Floer chain complex of $(f,J)$ may be identified (after a grading shift) with the \textbf{quantum chain complex} of $(f,g_J)$, which is by definition the Morse complex of $(f,g_J)$ with coefficients in the Novikov ring, ie.

 Taking homology then gives a natural identification with the quantum homology of $(M,\omega)$: